Origin of Superman: Superman: The Movie

 The origin presented in Richard Donner's 1978 Superman film is considered to be the definitive origin story not only for Superman, but a template for origin stories in the super hero film genre.
 The film keeps the classic components intact, but explores more of Clark's boyhood in Smallville.
 Much of the film's groundwork is laid during the film's first sequences on the planet Krypton, with actor Marlon Brando portraying Superman's Kryptonian father, Jor-El.
-In this film, Jonathan Kent dies but Martha survives to see her adopted son become Superman.
+In this film, Jonathan Kent dies when Clark is still in high school, but Martha survives to see her adopted son become Superman.

 Superman is divided into three basic sections, each with three distinct themes and visual styles.
 The first segment, set on Krypton, is meant to be typical of science fiction films, but also lays the groundwork for the Jesus Christ analogy that emerges in the relationship between Jor-El and Kal-El.
 The second segment, set in Smallville, is reminiscent of 1950s films, and its small-town atmosphere is meant to evoke a Norman Rockwell painting.
 The third (and largest) segment was an attempt to present the superhero story with as much realism as possible (what Donner called "verisimilitude"), relying on traditional cinematic drama and using only subtle humor instead of a campy approach.